Pros and Cons of Air Frying vs. Deep Frying

 Air frying is a dry cooking method much like roasting, baking, grilling, and frying.
 Compared to deep frying, the air frying process puts emphasis on water to create steam, instead of submersing foods in fatty oil, which has nearly doubled in cost and poses a safety risk for employees.
 There are three cooking periods with air frying to get a crispy brown, golden delicious product.
 What happens in each stage dictates the temperature at which to cook the product and the settings it needs:

 - Settling period: This step starts with a sudden expulsion of steam at 212˚F, which is caused when the water releasing from the product comes in contact with oil.
-In air frying, oil is used as an ingredient rather than a cooking medium.
-This steam then surrounds the food.
+In air frying, oil is used as an ingredient rather than a cooking medium, since adding fat transfers energy quicker.
+High heat and air flow rid the water from the product, converting it to steam which then surrounds the food.
 In the case of a fryer, the product isn’t even touching the fryer yet during this stage.

 - Falling rate period: The final step is what is perceived as “frying.”
 The “cooking zone” from the previous step now moves internally in the food product.
 As a result, you receive a golden brown and delicious food item.

 How to Adapt Food Products to Air Frying

 - Cook Time – Here you will need to increase the time to cook your food product and allow water to evaporate throughout the cook.
 A temperature range of 400-450˚F should be the target.

 - Air Flow – This is where you will increase air flow to allow water to evaporate and crisp the product.
 You can achieve a crispier product through elevation with racks, airflow with perforated pans, and the right fan speed.
-The air will wick the moisture away from the food product and speed up the second stage of air frying.
+If your food sits below the rim of the sheet pan, it will inhibit the air flow from surrounding the product.
+With the racks, the air will wick the moisture away from the food product and speed up the second stage of air frying.
 Alto-Shaam offers racks and pans as accessories for air frying products to perfection.